 Some of these injuries may not manifest immediately – in fact, certain injuries may take months or years before being diagnosed.
 Even when injuries do not lead to immediate death or disability, they can still cause lifelong health problems and shorten an otherwise healthy individual’s life expectancy.
 The costs of both immediate and long-term care can skyrocket, especially if the injured person is unable to work as a result of the accident.

-Should I File a Truck Accident Lawsuit?
+Should I Contact a Truck Accident Lawyer?

-If you or a loved one are involved in a collision with a large truck, it is a good idea to seek the advice of a personal injury lawyer who can help you understand your legal rights and explain the laws in your state.
+If you or a loved one are involved in a collision with a large truck, it is a good idea to seek the advice of a personal injury lawyer who can help you understand your legal rights and explain the trucking laws in your state.
 Even if you are not sure that the truck driver is at fault, your lawyer will be able to help you understand the responsibilities of truckers and trucking companies.

 Given the dangerous nature of large trucks, both federal and state governments require truck drivers to have a valid commercial driver’s license (CDL).
 The very fact that such a license is required shows that truck drivers have a higher duty to drive safely and obey all of the rules of the road.